 To be a fashion maven in the 21st century you need to practice sustainable styling options.
+This guide to sustainable fashion will tell you how.
 It’s very much on trend to brag about wearing fashion forward outfits that are ethically and environmentally conscientious.
 Especially, considering the fashion industry is to blame for being a huge worldwide industrial polluter, coming in second after oil – not exactly a stunning claim to fame, is it?
 Factor in sweatshop conditions in third world countries to feed our insatiable need for fast fashion and is it any surprise eco-fashion options are on the rise?

 You can still look chic without the unconscionable frills.

 Feel good about what you’re wearing, choose Australian-made sustainable women’s wear.
 Here’s a handy guide to help you find some fantastically chic sustainable clothing.